polymonster/pmtech/readme.md

 Follow work in progress:
 [trello](https://trello.com/b/ciujzpUT)

 A lightweight code base with powerful features that can be used for games and real-time graphics applications.
-This project focuses on data-oriented and multithreaded systems with minimalistic c-style api's and a strong emphasis on performance.
+This project focuses on data-oriented and multithreaded code with minimalistic procedural api's.

 Take a look at:
 [demos...](https://polymonster.github.io/index.html)

 **Platforms**
-- OS: Windows, MacOS, Linux, iOS, Android (wip).
+- OS: Windows, MacOS, Linux, iOS, Android (wip).   style
 - Renderers: Direct3D11, OpenGL3.1+, OpenGLES3+, Metal (wip).
 - Compilers: vs2017, Clang 6, Apple LLVM 9, Gcc 7.